 Electroencephalograms (EEGs) of mediums suggests that the experience of communicating with the deceased is different than remembering or imagining (9).
 Thus, claims that mediums are fabricating information or recalling facts are not supported.
 In addition, because mediumship involves the mediums talking and using facial muscles, EEG, which is susceptible to muscle movement artifacts, may not be well-suited for studying this phenomenon.
 Experiments exploring the neuroscience of mediumship using different brain imaging techniques are currently in the planning stages.

-An informal survey demonstrated that mediums have a much higher incidence of autoimmune diseases and migraines than the general population.
-Another study examining various components in the mediums’ blood as well as basic psychophysiological measures showed that no hematological or physiological changes were seen when comparing a reading condition to a control condition.
-A link between disease prevalence and psychological childhood trauma in this population has been proposed (4, 7).
+Survey findings have demonstrated that mediums have a significantly higher incidence of autoimmune diseases and a significantly higher general disease burden than do non-mediums (7).
+Examining various components in the mediums’ blood as well as basic psychophysiological measures showed that no hematological or physiological changes were seen when comparing a reading condition to a control condition (7).
+A link between disease prevalence and childhood trauma in this population has been proposed (4, 7).

 Preliminary research has demonstrated that receiving a mediumship reading may have a positive healing effect on those who are suffering from grief after the death of a loved one (3, 11).
 However, further research is needed to draw any strong conclusions.